-Service engine soon: The service engine soon indicator light illuminates when the ignition is first turned to the on position to check the bulb and to indicate whether the vehicle is ready for Inspection/Maintenance (I/M) testing.
-Normally, the service engine soon light will stay on until the engine is cranked, then turn itself off if no malfunctions are present.
-However, if after 15 seconds the service engine soon light blinks eight times, it means that the vehicle is not ready for I/M testing.
-See the Readiness for Inspection/Maintenance (I/M) testing in the Maintenance and Specifications chapter.
+- Illuminates with key on, vehicle off: If the light illuminates, the service engine soon light is working properly. - Illuminates with key on, vehicle off, then starts to blink: The light illuminates when the ignition is turned to the on position to check the bulb and to indicate whether the vehicle is ready for Inspection/Maintenance (I/M) testing.
+If after 15 seconds the service engine soon light blinks eight times, it means that the vehicle is not ready for Inspection/Maintenance (I/M) testing.
+This can occur if the vehicle's engine or transmission has just been serviced, or the battery has recently run down or been disconnected.
+If the vehicle does not need I/M testing, do nothing.
+The vehicle is designed to check the emission control system during normal driving.
+If the vehicle needs I/M testing, refer to the Readiness for Inspection/Maintenance (I/M) testing section in the Maintenance and Specifications chapter.

-Solid illumination after the engine is started indicates the on-board diagnostics system (OBD-II) has detected a malfunction.
-Refer to On-board diagnostics (OBD-II) in the Maintenance and Specifications chapter.
-If the light is blinking, engine misfire is occurring which could damage your catalytic converter.
-Drive in a moderate fashion (avoid heavy acceleration and deceleration) and have your vehicle serviced immediately by your authorized dealer.
+- Illuminates with engine running: The light stays on after the engine is started.
+It indicates that the on board diagnostics system has detected a problem with the engine, transmission or an emission-related component or system.
+Contact your authorized dealer as soon as possible.
+The vehicle will usually be drivable and will not require towing.
+Refer to On-board diagnostics (OBD-II) section in the Maintenance and Specifications chapter for information on temporary malfunctions that may not require vehicle service. - Blinks with engine running: The light stays on after the engine is started and sometimes blinks.
+It indicates that the On Board Diagnostics System has detected an engine misfire problem with the engine.
+While the light is blinking, engine misfire is occurring which could damage your catalytic converter.
+Drive in a moderate fashion (avoid heavy acceleration and deceleration) and contact your authorized dealer as soon as possible.